Masjid al-Haram: Ottoman era

 In 1570, Sultan Selim II commissioned the chief architect Mimar Sinan to renovate the mosque.
 This renovation resulted in the replacement of the flat roof with domes decorated with calligraphy internally, and the placement of new support columns which are acknowledged as the earliest architectural features of the present mosque.
 These features are the oldest surviving parts of the building.

 During heavy rains and flash floods in 1621 and 1629, the walls of the Kaaba and the mosque suffered extensive damage.
 In 1629, during the reign of Sultan Murad IV, the mosque was renovated.
 In the renovation of the mosque, a new stone arcade was added, three more minarets (bringing the total to seven) were built, and the marble flooring was retiled.
-This was the unaltered state of the mosque for nearly three centuries.
+This was the unaltered state of the mosque for nearly three centuries, the Ottoman era renovations did not expand the size of the mosque.